Choice of location varies for couples depending on their interest and passion. It’s usually a costly decision but it can definitely be worth it.

 Depending on your availability, try to visit your chosen location before the day of your wedding.
 This will help you to familiarize with the location.
 You should also double-check with your vendors to ensure everything is in place.
 In case of changes, you can always make them in good time.

 It’s also good to have alternative plans in case a vendor falls through or something happens with the wedding location.

 Watch The Weather

 Consider a time of year when the weather is friendly in the location you’ve chosen.
-You don’t want your wedding to get rained on or be scorching hot if possible.
+You don’t want your wedding to get rained on or be scorching hot if possible (especially in Australia where Melbourne wedding photographers are used to it).
 Try to come up with a backup plan in case the weather is poor at the area you chose if its outdoors.